Frequently Asked Questions: Stafford Loans

 *Other financial assistance may include scholarship and/or fellowships if applicable.

-Loans first disbursed on or after July 1, 2016 and before July 1, 2017 will have a fixed interest rate of 5.31%.
-Loans first disbursed on or after July 1, 2015 and before July 1, 2016 have a fixed interest rate of 5.84%.
+Loans first disbursed on or after July 1, 2018 and before July 1, 2019 have a fixed interest rate of 6.6%.
+Loans first disbursed on or after July 1, 2017 and before July 1, 2018 will have a fixed interest rate of 6%.
 The interest is charged on the loan from the date the first disbursement is made until the loan is paid in full.

-Loans first disbursed on or after October 1, 2015 and before October 1,2016, have a 1.068% federal origination fee.
+Loans first disbursed on or after October 1, 2018 and before October 1, 2019, have an origination fee of 1.062%.
+Loans first disbursed on or after October 1, 2017 and before October 1, 2018 have a 1.066% federal origination fee.
 The origination fee is deducted proportionately each time a loan disbursement is made.

 Yes, you have to apply every year.
 Federal Stafford loans do not "renew" automatically.